firebase/firebase-ios-sdk/README.md

 Note: If the CocoaPods cache is out of date, you may need to run `pod repo update` before the `pod gen` command.

-Note: Use macos or tvos to develop/test for those platforms.
+Note: Set the `--platforms` option to `macos` or `tvos` to develop/test for those platforms.
 Since 10.2, Xcode does not properly handle multi-platform CocoaPods workspaces.

 Firestore has a self contained Xcode project.
 See [Firestore/README.md](Firestore/README.md).